hakamir/process_3D_position/README.md

 - The *detection* node works with yolov3 through pytorch and provides bounding box positions (x1, y1, x2, y2 format) with class and score related to.

-- The *madnet* node works with tensorflow and provide a disparity map used to get the distance of objects.
+- The *madnet* node works with tensorflow and provide a disparity map used to get the distance of objects (meaning for each pixel of our original image, a disparity value can be associated).

 - The *post_process* node performs a link between bounding boxes and disparity map and convert it into 3D position point.
-It corrects to position depending the disparity using a mask process.
-This node is still in construction and another functions to correct distance estimation and box position will be implemented. (histogram correction, Kalman filter...).
+It calculates the distance of the detected object as the median of all disparity values in the bounding box.
+Next, we use a modified Sort implementation that is used to track (with an associated ID) the object by knowing the position of the 2D boudning box and the assisociated distance.
+Then, the bounding box is transcripted in 3D through mathematicals equations and is refered to a center with (x,y,z) position and a 3D scale of a cuboid.
+The node provides class name, detection score, position and scale, and also the ID of each object detected in the frame.

-- The *areaMaker* node create 3D boxes that represent objects with specific IDs.
-Every objects added to a box with the same class name might reprensent the same object and it correct it position and existence score.
-Every objects are placed in a global referential by knowing the position of the camera (T265).
+- The *areaMaker* node put 3D objects in global referential by knowing the position of the camera (T265).
+It creates an instance for each object and make some transformations based on what's happening through time (meaning, correcting the position and the size of the 3D box).
+Each instance has a specific ID inspired by the one giving by Sort.
+It also manages to found the object back with 3D IoU when Sort lose the track.
+An existence score is calculated to evaluate the veracity of the detection of the object.

-- The *visualizer* node is only used to visualize the position of the 3D boxes with rviz.
+- The *visualizer* node is only used to visualize the position of the 3D boxes with rviz and a mesh representing the wheelchair.

 ## Usage: